 Today, we will enjoy touring all the best sights of Hakodate, starting with the Morning Market.
 City residents gather each morning to find deals on the freshest seafood and produce in a daily routine that can offer visiting travelers a taste of the local culture.
 From there, we will go to the city's largest, most beautiful park - Fort Goryokaku.
 Once a Western-style fortress built in the waning years of the Edo era, Fort Goryokaku was slowly landscaped into a prominent public park with its moats now bordered by over a thousand cherry trees.
 Moving on to the port district, we will explore the old Red Brick Warehouses, built in the early 1900s to accommodate the sudden influx of international trade that occurred around that time.
 The old buildings were renovated into a commercial shopping complex with a broad variety of stores.
 Then, at Motomachi, we'll see a district popular among the foreign traders that first came to the city for international commerce, which includes many Western-style buildings.
 Finally, take the Mount Hakodate Ropeway up to the observation point, which offers stunning views of the city below.

-After breakfast, we drive to enchanting Lake Toya - a volcanic caldera lake near Mount Usu and surrounded by scenic landscape on all sides.
-A nearby farm offers visitors the rare opportunity to pick their own fresh seasonal fruit!
+The day begins with breakfast at the hotel, followed by a drive to Onuma Park.
+The two main features of the park are Lake Onuma and Lake Konuma, which are separated by a thin strip of land and several small islands, many of which are connected by bridges and easily accessed on foot.
+Next, in Shikabe-cho, we attend a fun and easy cooking class at a local Japanese home.
 From there we drive up to Noboribetsu, and into the mysterious, primordial beauty of Jigokudani "Hell Valley".
 Take the safe walking paths through this rocky crater, where water roils inside nearby bubbling pools and sulfurous steam rises from jagged cracks in the landscape.
 A hot river, flowing from out the area, eventually reaches the perfect temperature at the Oyunumagawa Natural Foot Bath.
 Here, we will take some time to relax and soak our feet in the refreshing hot stream.
 After, we head to our hotel in Noboribetsu for a relaxing evening.

 After breakfast, we will spend the morning in the nearby town of Biei, starting with a stop at the Blue Pond.
 Natural deposits of aluminum hydroxide have changed the color of this pond to an especially striking shade of blue.
 We continue from there to Panorama Road, which features a view of peaceful farms and fields that have often been featured in Hokkaido advertisements, and make many travelers long for a life in the country.
 At Shikisai Hill, Biei presents a dazzling array of flowers in a great variety of bright colors, all arranged in long rows like a floral rainbow.
 Before returning to Sapporo, we will visit the Takushinkan, which displays works from one of Hokkaido's most famous landscape photographers - Shinzo Maeda.
 Maeda popularized the peaceful surroundings of Biei with his photographs.
 In the afternoon, we will drive back to Sapporo to explore Hokkaido's capital.
 We first make our way to the city center for a look at the Sapporo Clock Tower, with vintage American colonial architecture and a clock brought over from Boston, USA.
 From there we will walk through Odori Park - a central park stretching across twelve city blocks, offering a peaceful place of relaxation in the heart of busy Sapporo.
 Then we're off to experience some of that urban energy in Susukino - Sapporo's vibrant entertainment district, which is lined end-to-end with bright, eye-catching storefront signs.